open-pay/slate/source/includes/en/payments.md

 #Payouts or withdrawals
-A payout is the transaction that allows to extract funds from a Openpay account and send the funds to a bank account.
+A payout is the transaction that allows to extract funds from a Bancomer account and send the funds to a bank account.
 Payouts can be made from the accounts of the customers or from the Merchant account.

 <aside class="notice">
 **Note:**  All payout transactions will be returned in **IN_PROGRESS** status meaning that it is scheduled for the next day when the operation takes place the status will change to **completed** and if there are configured WebHooks, a notification will be sent.